Skip to content

 Overall Speedup

-Aggregate performance statistics across all experimental runs:
+Aggregate performance statistics across all thesis experimental runs:

 Configuration Avg.
 Time/Iteration (s) Total Iterations Speedup